ropensci/tokenizers/cran-comments.md

-This is a minor update to add a new tokenizer, fix documentation, and improve performance.
+This update adds new functionality and bug fixes to the tokenizers package as detailed in the NEWS.md file.

 ## Test environments

-* Local OS X install: R 3.3.1
+* Local OS X install: R-Release
-* Ubuntu 14.04 (on Travis-CI): R-release, R-devel, R-oldrel
+* Ubuntu (on Travis-CI): R-release, R-devel, R-oldrel
+* Local Ubuntu 16.04 nstall: R-release
 * Win-builder: R-devel and R-release

 ## R CMD check results